 Due to the high demand for places at international schools in Kuwait, we encourage parents to start planning and researching schools as early as possible.
 Waiting lists can be long, as space is limited.

 Expat parents with toddlers and young children in Kuwait have several choices for preschools, kindergartens and daycare centres.
 Some are attached to larger international schools and others are standalone kindergartens guided by various learning values, including the Montessori programme and English National Curriculum.

 Special needs education in Kuwait

-Schooling options for children with disabilities and special education needs in Kuwait are more limited, particularly for families who prefer an integrated education.
+Schooling options for children with disabilities and special education needs in Kuwait are quite limited, particularly for families who prefer an integrated education.
 Though separate from mainstream classrooms, many schools are uniquely dedicated to providing special needs education.
 These are largely concentrated in Kuwait City.

 We recommend expats explore the international schools in Kuwait to see what services they provide.
-Some may be merely wheelchair accessible but not have specialised programmes or support teachers.
+Some may be merely wheelchair accessible without specialised programmes or support teachers.
 Other schools, such as the American School of Kuwait, offer greater services for students with mild special needs, learning disabilities, mobility and visual handicaps, and speech and hearing impairments.
 Private international schools commonly offer psychological wellness and counselling programmes.

 Homeschooling in Kuwait

 The law on homeschooling in Kuwait is unclear.
 While education is compulsory for children aged six to 14, school attendance itself is not explicitly obligatory.
 According to the HSLDA (Home School Legal Defense Association), many families are advocating for homeschooling to be formally acknowledged.